ninaham/consize-interpreter/README.md

 cargo run -- <consize-code>
 ```

-To try the different preprocessing steps, you can use the following flags:
+To try the different preprocessing steps, you can use the following flag:

 ```bash
 cargo run -- -l <level> <consize-code>